seanbreckenridge/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/reddit-wallpaper-scraper) | [GitLab](https://gitlab.com/seanbreckenridge/reddit-wallpaper-scraper) | *Python*

 Scrapes the top posts from wallpaper subreddits.
 I'm not huge into collecting wallpapers, but I wanted to have a couple hundred in my rotation.
-This scraped ~7500 images in about 15 hours.
+This scraped and classified ~7500 images in about 15 hours.

 ### selenium-shutterfly-scraper